 Whether you're working on a creative novel, writing a children's book, or need help writing a nonfiction book, these tools offer value.
 Use my list of resources when you're writing your next book.

 Install a grammar checker to notify you of errors as you type.
 Unlike the spell checker built into Word or Google Docs, a grammar tool corrects more than spelling errors.
-My all-time favorite grammar checker, Grammarly has a free version anyone can use.
+My all-time favorite grammar checker, Grammarly, has a free version anyone can use.

-I highly recommend paying the monthly fee for their premium services, which come with a plagiarism checker, readability score, and customizations for tone or writing type.
+I highly recommend paying the monthly fee for their premium services, which comes with a plagiarism checker, readability score, and customizations for tone or writing type.
 Sign up for the Grammarly online editor to explore how this grammar checker integrates with your browser and apps today.

 2. U.S. Copyright Office

 If you plan to publish your book, learning a few copyright laws in your country is highly beneficial.
 Copyright provides you with ownership over your novel and protects you from others who might try to plagiarize your work.

 Head to the U.S. Copyright Office website for any of your questions or when you're ready to register for your copyright.